PicoCreator/smol-dev-js/spec/ai/call/jsonArrayChatCompletion.js.md

 # jsonArrayChatCompletion.js

-This module exports a function that takes an array of chat messages in ChatML format and sends it to the AI model for completion.
+This module exports a single function `jsonArrayChatCompletion` that takes an array of chat messages in ChatML format and returns a chat completion response from the AI model.

 ## Usage